ohzecodes/the-Great-Hotel-App/readme.md

 ### First form (New Hotel Form):

-- Hotel name should be unique
+- Hotel Name Should be unique
-- name, city, and street address should be 5 or more characters
+- Name, city, and street address should be 5 or more characters

 - Image:
-  - as of this moment only one image is allowed per hotel
+  - As of this moment only one image is allowed per hotel
   - ImageName: must be alphanumeric characters only
   - Image size must not be bigger than 5MB.
   - Images must have a unique name.
-  - each hotel has an image-> the user cannot submit the form without image
+  - Each hotel has an image-> the user cannot submit the form without image
-  - hotels cannot stay without a picture.
+  - Hotels cannot stay without a picture.
-  - Images may be added on the storage if the hotel is not there meaning even though if there is an error on validation still the image will be posted.
-The user is expected to fix the problem if validation error.
-  - images are handled by Multer which is an middleware for multipart form data handling ---> link for this is in the reference section.
+  - images are handled by Multer which is an middleware for multipart form data handling -> link for this is in the reference section.

 ## Second Form(Review an Existing Hotel)